decino/q2-infighter/README.md

 A few days ago I noticed some YouTube videos of Doom and Quake where monsters fought each other gladiator style.
 The YouTubers even held tournaments and was pretty entertaining, but I couldn't find any Quake II fights, so I wrote this mod which could easily simulate those.

-Looking forward to seeing videos of this mod on YouTube, shoot me a message if you're planning to.
-I'd love to see those videos. :-)
+Feel free to make YouTube videos of this mod.
+In fact, I encourage it!
+I feel there's some great potential for creative videos.